-November 3 saw the formation of K/DA and the release of their single "POP/STARS."
-Less than two weeks later, and that single has topped Billboard's chart for "World Digital Song Sales" and has garnered over 59 million plays on YouTube alone and shows no signs of slowing down (evident by the number of times we have had to go back to change this number since first drafting this article).
+November 3 saw the formation of K/DA and the release of their breakout single "POP/STARS."
+Less than two weeks later and that single has topped Billboard's "World Digital Song Sales" chart, garnered over 59 million plays on YouTube alone, and shows no signs of slowing down (evident by the number of times we have had to go back to change this number since first drafting this article).

-For those of us whose last video game encounter resembled something more akin to passing a ball between two parallel blocks or rescuing a princess from a castle, League of Legends is a multiplayer online battle arena game developed by Riot Games.
+For those of us whose last video game encounter resembled something more akin to passing a polygon between two parallel blocks or rescuing a princess from a castle, League of Legends is a multiplayer online battle arena game developed by Riot Games.
 The massively popular online game, which currently boasts over 100-million players, hosted its annual World Championship earlier this year to jaw-dropping numbers.

-Comprised of four of the game's champions, Kai'Sa "Daughter of the Void," Akali "the Rogue Assasin," Evelynn "Agony's Embrace," and Ahri "the Nine-Tailed Fox," the vocal talents behind K/DA are those of real-life pop artists.
+Comprised of four of the game's champions, Kai'Sa "Daughter of the Void," Akali "the Rogue Assassin," Evelynn "Agony's Embrace," and Ahri "the Nine-Tailed Fox," the vocal talents behind K/DA are those of real-life pop stars.
 Miyeon and Soyeon of the real-life K-pop group (G)I-dle embody Ahri and Akali, respectively, while budding American pop stars Jaira Burns and Madison Beer respectively embody Kai'Sa and Evelynn.
 Now, what's the narrative purpose or creative desire behind creating a fictional pop supergroup voiced by real-world artists you might ask yourself?
 Well, to sell in-game costumes of course.

-It would have been more than easy enough to simply have the group perform as a series of holograms, similar to the hologram craze that ignited following 2017, or just have the four real-life counterparts perform.
+It would have been easy enough to simply have the group perform as a series of holograms, similar to the hologram spark that quickly fizzled following 2012's Coachella, or just have the group's four real-life counterparts perform.
 Yet, Riot Games went full utopian Black Mirror and decided to bring us a live performance that saw Madison Beer, Jaira Burns, Miyeon, and Soyeon performing alongside their video game counterparts who were brought to life through augmented reality.